 Selling With Confidence - Maximum Exposure

 It is highly recommended that you have an introductory conversation with a mortgage loan specialist before your begin your search.
 Achieving at least a pre-qualification, or better yet a pre-approval, helps prepare you for optimal success when beginning your search.
-Ask Kevin about a recommendation for a competitive local mortgage office with exceptional customer service, or go to his Featured Partners page.
+Ask Kevin about a recommendation for a competitive local mortgage office with exceptional customer service.

 The most common costs for a homebuyer associated with the home buying process are down payment, closing costs (mortgage fees), prepaid costs (taxes, insurance, interest, etc.), home appraisal, and the home inspection.